emaslvcc/Pentominoes/README.md

 _Bot1_ extends _JPanel_, and implements a _KeyListener_ to handle keyboard input.

 1. A **_Bot1_** constructor is implemented to handle the general bot's logic.
 It sets up a game board, initializes pentomino shapes, and manages their descent by means of a timer (looper).
-The timer checks for collisions with existing pentominos, and handles Game Over scenarios, by displaying a graphical message and resetting the game.
+The timer checks for collisions with existing pentominoes, and handles Game Over scenarios, by displaying a graphical message and resetting the game.

 2. **_paintComponent()_** method is responsible for rendering the graphical representation of the game within a Java Swing component, updating the display as the game progresses.